 In addition to best calling times, your automation should incorporate an omnichannel approach as a smarter dialing strategy.

 That time that your agents get back thanks to the efficiency of a powerful autodialing solution?
-That’s all time your team can put toward your other channels, like outbound SMS and email.
+That’s all time your team can put toward your other channels, crafting improvements to an omnichanel strategy that includes outbound SMS and email.
 This way, according to Cantrell, “you’re freeing up time to do the things that matter in the downtime, and you’re staying really hot, and really productive, in the hot time.”

 With the right omnichannel solutions, though, your SMS and email channels aren’t just being put to use when your agents have downtime—they’re always working simultaneously in the background, even when your agents are focusing their best efforts elsewhere.